 In determining the size of PRSU and stock option grants, the HR Committee initially establishes a total target compensation award opportunity for each named executive officer, along with the percentage of this amount to be reflected through long-term incentive awards.
 The HR Committee then determines the number of PRSUs and stock options to be granted to each named executive officer.
 In determining long-term incentive grants, the HR Committee generally takes into account the amount of previous allocations.
-However, the HR Committee does not increase the size of an executive's new award if a previous award paid out at less than target payout levels and the committee does not reduce the size of an executive's new award if a previous award paid out at greater than target payout levels because long-term incentive awards are intended to be an incentive for future performance.
+However, the HR Committee does not increase the size of an executive's new award jaid out at greater than target payout levels and the committee does not reduce the size of an executive's new award if a previous award paid out at greater than target payout levels because long-term incentive awards are intended to be an incentive for future performance.